Depression Treatment Center

 Most people feel low and sad at times.
-However, in the case of individuals who are diagnosed with depression, the manifestations of the low mood are much more severe, they tend to persist, and the help of a depression treatment center may be necessary.
+However, in the case of individuals who are diagnosed with depression or persistent depressive disorder, the manifestations of the low mood are much more severe and tend to persist, and the help of a depression treatment center may be necessary.

 Dr. Marcia Nickow, PSY.D., CADC, CGP, Clinical Director and Organizational Advisor at SunCloud Health on how mood disorders are often manifestations of trauma.